srithailaveni/srithailaveni/README.md

 - 👋 Hi, I’m @srithailaveni
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning artificial intelligence and data science
-- 💞️ I’m looking to collaborate on project related to AI&DS
+- 💞️ I’m looking to collaborate on project related to AI&DS and Data Science
 - 📫 How to reach me ...

 <!---